vonglasow/atoum-documentation/source/en/cookbooks/framework.inc.rst

 Step 2: Creating the class of the base tests
 -----------------------------------------------------

-A class based on atoum msut extend the class *\mageekguy\atoum\test*.
+A class based on atoum must extend the class *\mageekguy\atoum\test*.
 However, this one doesn't take into account the specificities of *eZ Publish*.
 It's therefore mandatory to define a base test class, derived from *\mageekguy\atoum\test*, which will take into account these specificities and will derive all of the classes of unit tests.
 To do this, just defined the following class in the file *tests\atoum\test.php*:

 .. code-block:: php